pkerpedjiev/emptypipes/_posts/2015-09-02-sunshine-map.md

 Couldn't we make it easier?
 What if we could see all the values for every place for which there was data at once?

-That's precisely what I set out to do with the climate map below.
-The overlay is a voronoi diagram where each cell is filled in according to the climate data for the location defining that point (default is sunshine).
+The map below contains a vornoi diagram overlay where each cell is filled in according to the climate data for the location defining that point (default is sunshine).
 Moving the mouse over any cell will show the city it corresponds to as well as its climate data.

 A time range can be selected using the circular control on the bottom right corner.
 The letters refer to the months of the year.
 Dragging one of the handles will extend